 The University of Nottingham and the Students’ Union risk contributing to growing concerns regarding censorship on university campuses.
 The Joint Committee on Human Rights reported that too often controversial debates are shut down rather than allowing students to confront them; “there is a problem of inhibition of free speech in universities.”
 Chaired by Harriet Harman, the Committee raised its concerns that safe-space policies on campuses are “problematic” in that they “often lead to the marginalisation of minority groups’ views.”

-The Higher Education (Freedom of Speech) Bill has since been implemented, requiring universities to defend free speech and “to help stamp out unlawful silencing”
+Should the Higher Education (Freedom of Speech) Bill, requiring universities to defend free speech and “to help stamp out unlawful silencing”, be implemented, the University’s actions would be deemed unlawful

 Father David Palmer’s failed appointment is not the first incident whereby the University of Nottingham has been seen to censor Catholic belief, having suspended Julia Rynkiewicz from her hospital placements for almost four months due to her involvement in ‘Nottingham Students for Life’.
 The Society was also initially denied affiliation by the Students’ Union until they threatened to take legal action.

 The University maintained that they “support the rights of all students to bodily autonomy and access to safe, legal abortion services, which is the position in Law”, yet failed to address concerns over the ability of its staff and students to speak freely without repercussions.
-The Higher Education (Freedom of Speech) Bill has since been implemented, requiring universities to defend free speech and “to help stamp out unlawful silencing.”
-This legislation extends to both the University of Nottingham and the Students’ Union.
+Should the Higher Education (Freedom of Speech) Bill, requiring universities to defend free speech and “to help stamp out unlawful silencing”, be implemented, the University’s actions would be deemed unlawful.
+This legislation would extend to both the University of Nottingham and the Students’ Union as the Bill hasn’t come into force yet.

 Exposure to controversial opinions sparks emotional debate; this should be welcomed and not avoided.
 The controversy surrounding Father David Palmer’s religious beliefs, and the manner in which they were expressed, does not justify the University’s decision.
 Our cognitive and spiritual development is reliant on our ability to access platforms where we may freely debate our conflicting opinions.
 Listening to views that do not align with our own does not mean that we are agreeing with these beliefs, but rather that we are learning from them.
 We are expanding our awareness and coming into our own.